Absolute entropy and the observer's no-boundary state: Abstract

 \section{Abstract}

 We investigate the no-boundary proposal for closed universes with an observer.
-We argue that the observer's no-boundary state is the identity operator on the physical Hilbert space, i.e.~the maximum entropy state.
+We argue that the observer's no-boundary state is the identity operator on the physical Hilbert space, i.e., the maximum entropy state and show this explicitly in Jackiw-Teitelboim gravity.
 Geometrically, the no-boundary state is a bra-ket wormhole.
-Our result is consistent with all previously discussed cases of traces for invariantly defined regions.
-We explicitly show that the observer's no-boundary state is an identity operator in Jackiw-Teitelboim gravity.
 Expectation values in the no-boundary state provide a trace for the observer's algebra, which allows one to define von Neumann entropy for observers in different universes as the relative entropy with respect to the no-boundary state.
+This result is consistent with all previously discussed cases of traces for invariantly defined regions.